-Trinh Nu Cave is also one of the archaeological relics on Halong Bay.
+Besides the legend of a love story, Trinh Nu cave is also one of the archaeological relics in Halong Bay.

-In 2000, archaeologists discovered in the cave the prehistoric inhabitants of Halong Culture (about 4,000 years ago) with vestiges such as coal ash, animal bones, ceramic pieces, and stone objects.
+In 2000, archaeologists discovered vestiges of prehistoric inhabitants of Halong Culture (about 4,000 years ago) in the cave such as ashes, animal bones, ceramic fragments, and stone objects.